getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

 // ---------------------------------
 ```

 Performance data is transmitted using a new event type called "transactions", which you can learn about in [Distributed Tracing](/performance-monitoring/distributed-tracing/#traces-transactions-and-spans). **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` option to a nonzero value.** The example configuration above will transmit 100% of captured transactions.
-Make sure to adjust this value according to your needs.
+Be sure to lower this value in production otherwise you could burn through your quota quickly.

 **Automatic Instrumentation**